We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Most online reviews of BetterHelp appear to be positive.

-The BetterHelp app received 4.8 stars from more than 67,300 reviews on the App Store.
-On Google Play, the BetterHelp app received 4.7 stars from more than 26,000 reviews.
+At the time of publish, BetterHelp has a 4.5 star review on Trustpilot based on 7,005 reviewers.
+The BetterHelp app received 4.8 stars from more than 100K reviewers on the App Store.
+On Google Play, the BetterHelp app received 4.6 stars from more than 47,000 reviewers.

 BetterHelp is an entirely online therapy service, so there are some key differences to keep in mind when comparing online and in-person therapy.
 One is not better than the other, but the experience can be quite different.